In this article you will find

 III.
 Eco Challenge – Team Building with a CSR Mission

 IV.
-Power of Crime – Crime Scenario (Outdoor)
+Forest of Crime – Crime Scenario (Outdoor)

-V. Aliens Are Among Us – Sci-Fi and Humor
+V. Aliens Are Among Us – Sci-Fi and Humour

-The most creative and light-hearted scenario in our offer, perfect for relieving tension in a corporate environment.
+The most creative and light-hearted scenario in our offer — perfect for relieving tension in a corporate environment.
+An alien civilisation called ZERB is approaching Earth.
+Participants receive a mysterious, cinematic message from orbit — the countdown to saving the planet has begun.

 Comparison of Outdoor Game Scenarios– Which One to Choose?